evekb/evedev-kb/common/esi/docs/Api/ContractsApi.md

 # **getCorporationsCorporationIdContracts**
 > \Swagger\Client\Model\GetCorporationsCorporationIdContracts200Ok[] getCorporationsCorporationIdContracts($corporation_id, $datasource, $if_none_match, $page, $token)

-Get coporation contracts
+Get corporation contracts

-Returns contracts available to a coporation, only if the corporation is issuer, acceptor or assignee.
+Returns contracts available to a corporation, only if the corporation is issuer, acceptor or assignee.
 Only returns contracts no older than 30 days, or if the status is \"in_progress\".  ---  This route is cached for up to 300 seconds

 ### Example
 ```php